DEFRA/ffc-sfi-payment-responses/README.md

 - `inbound` - polling location
 - `archive` - successfully processed files
 - `quarantine` - unsuccessfully processed files

+### Processing files

+The service will poll for files in the `inbound` directory every `10` seconds.
+This value can be configured by changing the `PROCESSING_INTERVAL` environment variable.
+The value should be set in milliseconds.

+When a file is found it will be processed and moved to the `archive` directory if successful.

+If the file cannot be processed it will be moved to the `quarantine` directory.

 ## Running the application